 - 1 tsp baking powder

 - Black pepper

-- Store the cooled muffins in an airtight container in the fridge.
+3. Storage – Store the cooled muffins in an airtight container in the fridge.
 They should last for 5 days in the fridge, or you can freeze them.
-You can re-heat them in the oven or microwave before serving.
+You can re-heat the muffins in the oven or microwave before serving.

 Serving size: 1 muffin (made with extra virgin olive oil)